Boost your mood with these eight ways to improve your mental health and mindfulness.

 Spending time outside has a strong potential to improve your mental health, according to Psychology Today.
 Exploring a new park or taking a walk in a green space has even been proven effective in reducing anxiety and depression.
 As Johnston Health puts it, “Our mind calms, leading to physical changes including a reduction in heart rate and blood pressure.”

-While spending time outside this summer, be sure to adhere to the CDC’s guidelines for physically distancing while active.
+While spending time outside this fall, be sure to adhere to the CDC’s guidelines for physically distancing while active.
 You can learn more here.

-Plus, if you’re in Philadelphia this summer, check out our guide to the best Philly parks, and get your loungin’ on!
+Plus, if you’re currently in Philadelphia, check out our guide to the best Philly parks, and get your loungin’ on!

 2. Attend a Virtual Event with DMAX

 According to a recent study by Active Minds, 80% of college students report that COVID-19 is negatively impacting their mental health, resulting in feelings of stress or anxiety, disappointment or sadness, and isolation or loneliness.